 Free Case Review | Available 24/7 | No Fee Until We Win

-Inside the womb, oxygen-rich blood from the mother travels through the placenta and then to the baby through a vein in the umbilical cord.
+Inside the womb, oxygen-rich blood from the mother travels from the uterus through the placenta and umbilical cord in order to reach the baby.
 Blood vessels that run between the uterus and placenta, called the uteroplacental circulation, act in a manner similar to the lungs; gas exchange takes place in these vessels.
-The flow of blood to the baby moves from the maternal circulation to the uterus, then to the placenta (uteroplacental circulation), through the umbilical cord, and finally into fetal circulation.

 - Umbilical cord problems, such as a nuchal cord (cord wrapped around baby’s neck), umbilical cord prolapse, short umbilical cord, and cord in a true knot